How Detailed Does an Estate Inventory Need to Be in New York?

 • The basis for the valuation (appraisal, bank statement, broker statement).

-Valuation Standards
+Valuation Standards Under New York Law

 • Bank accounts.
-Use the date-of-death balance.
+The date-of-death balance.

 When Specialized Appraisals Are Needed